meoke/pangtree/README.md

   -fasta             generate FASTA files

-  -c                 if consensus must be generated, decide what algorithm should be used (0 - single poa iteration, 1 - iteratively run poa, 2 - tree based algorithm)
+  -c                 if consensus must be generated, decide what algorithm should be used (1 - single poa iteration, 2 - iteratively run poa, 3 - tree based algorithm)

-  -hbmin HBMIN       if c: HBMIN value for POA heaviest bundling alogrithm, float values from range [0,1]
+  -hbmin HBMIN       if c=1: HBMIN value for POA heaviest bundling alogrithm, float values from range [0,1]

   -min_comp MINCOMP  if c0 or c1: minimum compatibility between source and consensus to
                      match them